Blueforcer/SmartPusher/README.md

 Bored with smartphones and voice control?
 Go back to the roots with real buttons to control your smarthome!

 SmartPusher is a wifi enabled button array wich lets you control your smarthome in different ways.
+Button functions:
+- Click
+- LongClick
+- DoubleClick
-Button funtions: Click, LongClick, DoubleClick, Down and Up.
+- Down and Up
-With fancy light ring animations and a OLED screen
+- Fancy light ring animations
+- OLED screen

 **Wiki**
 https://github.com/Blueforcer/SmartPusher/wiki